cpwr-devops/DevOps-Examples-Doc/docs/guidelines/ttt_best_practices.md

 * **Functional test** – executing a test case of a program in a live environment with live data.
 * **Integration test** – executing a test case that tests collaboration between two or more programs in a live environment with live data.

+The test types are illustrated in the pyramid below.
+The pyramid illustrates that unit tests should be the major part of test cases.
+On top of unit tests we then have functional tests and integration tests, and in the end, we have the User Acceptance Testing (UAT), which should be a minor part compared to unit, functional and integration testing.

 ![Testing Pyramid](./images/ttt_intro1.png)

 There are no officially agreed upon clear definitions of different test types and each vendor and customer seems to have their own definitions.
 As a start let us define what these test types means in relation to Total Test and elaborate a bit more on the differences compared to the technical difference above.